 Green cleaning: how to embrace sustainable cleaning in London

 Green cleaning isn't just better for the planet - it's better for our health.
-Here are the sustainable products and brands to have on your radar now.
+From recycled loo roll to refillable detergent, here's what to have on your radar.

 When it comes to greening our lives, our eco activism often starts in the home: we abandon plastic bottles for Soda Streams, pick out environmentally friendly paint to spruce up a room and swap our shampoo bottles for Lush bars.
 But what about our cleaning products?

 Cleaning products have long been filled with some of the worst offenders on the toxic scale, from phthalates to ammonia to chlorine - a fact we've often chosen to overlook in our efforts to get our homes spic and span.
 Often, it's impending parenthood that makes us stop and think about the products we want to be using to clean our homes: when our precious baby is crawling around licking everything, we're not so comfortable ignoring the nasty ingredients in our kitchen spray.

 Potentially toxic ingredients in cleaning products are bad for our health and can cause skin irritations and trigger allergies, respiratory issues and headaches.
 A lot of these cleaners aren't just bad for us - they're also killing the environment.

 We're a bit manic about our cleaning these days: from Marie Kondo-ing and decluttering our lives to the fact we're a nation of "Hinchers" (cleaning buff Sophie Hinchcliffe has 2.6 million followers on Instagram).
 Even Mrs. Hinch has faced backlash for using non-eco friendly cleaning products... it will be interesting to see if her ethos changes now that she's become a parent.